Andrew Torgashev

 Andrew Torgashev (born May 29, 2001) is an American figure skater.
-He is the 2019 CS Asian Open Trophy silver medalist, the 2016 CS Tallinn Trophy bronze medalist, the 2018 JGP Lithuania champion, the 2015 U.S. national junior champion, and the 2023 U.S. national bronze medalist.
+He is the 2024 Grand Prix de France bronze medalist, 2025 U.S. national silver medalist, 2019 Asian Open Trophy silver medalist, the 2016 Tallinn Trophy bronze medalist, and the 2015 U.S. national junior champion.

 Personal life

 Andrew Torgashev was born May 29, 2001, in Coral Springs, Florida.
-He is the son of Ilona Melnichenko and Artem Torgashev, who competed for the Soviet Union in ice dancing and pair skating respectively.
-He attended North Broward Middle School in Coconut Creek, Florida.
+He is the son of Ilona Melnichenko and Artem Torgashev, who competed for the Soviet Union in ice dance and pair skating respectively.
+As a result, Torgashev is fluent in both English and Russian.
+Later in his career as a competitive figure skater, Torgashev also began working as a coach at the Great Park Ice & FivePoint Arena in Irvine, California.

+Torgashev, who is half-Ukrainian with family still living in the country, has vocalized his support for Ukraine following the Russian invasion and has partaken in ice shows to raise money in support.

 Career

 Early career

 Torgashev began learning to skate in 2006.
 He was awarded the juvenile bronze medal at the U.S. Junior Championships in December 2010.
 He won the U.S. national juvenile title in the 2011–2012 season and the U.S. intermediate title the following season.

 He placed fourth in the novice men's category at the 2014 U.S. Championships.